 The results from this project show that the proposed methodology is a suitable tool for structural re-design and optimization when introducing extra high-strength steel.
-In addition, in this work, we selected a Stena RoPax and carried out strength analyses of the car-deck and the stern-ramp.
-For the car-deck, linear buckling and non-linear analyses were conducted and compared.
-For the stern-ramp, we focused on the strength check of the limits of the deflection that is specified by the class rules.
-These analyses again highlighted the great weight-reduction potential of introducing extra high-strength steels in Ro-Pax vessels.
+Strength analyses of an example of a car deck and a stern ramp are presented.
+For the car deck, linear buckling and non-linear analyses were conducted and compared.
+For the stern ramp, we focused on the strength check of the limits of the deflection specified by the class rules.
+These analyses highlighted the great weight-reduction potential of introducing extra high-strength steels for the analysed structures in, e.g., RoPax and PCTC ships.